-8 Ways to Spruce Up Your Garden Without Breaking the Bank
+8 Ways to Refresh Your Garden Without Breaking the Bank

 Small recirculating fountains provide soothing sounds in a patio area; you can mount them on a wall or the ground.